2019 Canadian federal election: New Democratic Party

 During the campaign, Singh talked about what he would do in a minority.
 On August 22, due to the controversy over Scheer's previous comments about same-sex marriage, he announced that the NDP would not support a Conservative minority government under any circumstances.
 On September 22, Singh announced that despite Trudeau's past brownface and blackface incidents, he would not rule out working with the Liberals in a minority scenario.
 On October 10, he laid out the conditions for NDP support in a minority Parliament: a national single-payer universal pharmacare plan, a national dental care plan, investments in housing, a plan to waive interest on student loans, a commitment to reduce emissions, to end subsidies for oil companies and to deliver aid to oilpatch workers to transition them out of fossil fuel industries, the introduction of a "super wealth" tax, a commitment to closing tax loopholes and reducing cellphone bills.
 He later added that changing the way the country votes is also a condition (Singh's NDP backs a system of mixed-member proportional representation).
 He added that he does not rule out supporting a pipeline-owning Liberal minority government.
 On October 13, Singh said he would "do whatever it takes" to keep the Tories from power, including forming a coalition government with the Liberals.
 He added that he is "ready to work with anyone", when he was asked about the Bloc.
-The following day, Singh backed off those comments and urged Canadians to vote NDP in order to receive the best services like universal pharmacare and dental care.
+The following day, Singh backed off those comments and urged Canadians to vote NDP in order to receive services like universal pharmacare and dental care.
 Later, Singh said that coalition is not a dirty word and doubled down on his view that under no circumstance would his party support the Conservatives in a minority.